Decision time – Which Instant Pot is right for you?

 What size Instant Pot to buy?

-The DUO Plus, SMART, and Ultra models come only in one size – 6-quart whereas LUX can either be 3-quart (mini), 6-quart or 8-quart and DUO comes in 4 sizes – 3-quart (mini), 5-quart, 6-quart or 8-quart.
+The SMART model is offered only in one size – 6-quart whereas LUX can either be 3-quart (mini), 5-quart, 6-quart or 8-quart and Ultra, DUO and DUO Plus come in 3 sizes – 3-quart (mini), 6-quart or 8-quart.

 - 3 quart (mini) – Perfect for dorm rooms, to take on a road trip, can be used as a spare rice cooker, or for preparing side dishes.
 Perfect for a family of 2.